jejobueno/ImmoEliza-Regressions/README.md

 surface are rescaled.
 This is done in order to limit the differences and make the model more effective.

-&nbsp;&nbsp;&nbsp;&nbsp;Secondly, the database is split and into a train and test dataframe.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Secondly, the database is split and into a train and test dataframe.
 The former is used to train the model.
 A gradient boost is implemented.

-&nbsp;&nbsp;&nbsp;&nbsp;In the final step, predictions are made using the test dataset.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the final step, predictions are made using the test dataset.

-&nbsp;&nbsp;&nbsp;&nbsp;As an important addendum, we created a function that will prepare any new dataset to be pushed through the program and make predictions about the price.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As an important addendum, we created a function that will prepare any new dataset to be pushed through the program and make predictions about the price.

 ## Examples